 I make this assumption based on the rampant typographical and grammatical errors that permeate his text.
 One fairly obvious instance of hurry appears in the first non-interrogative sentence in his post - the fourth overall - in which he refers to "an unanimous vote of 38-24."
 As my colleague is in fact a college student, and must presumably know the definition of this word, I can only conclude that this was a rush job.
 He does, however, seem to have done some research to support his stance - with which, incidentally, I concur - for his post contains links to sites supporting some of his claims of fact, which lends him far more credibility than if he had not linked at all.

-is in this case inherently forgiving of typographical and other errors occurring naturally during spontaneous composition, this post suffers from appearing too off-the-cuff, and would be better received, in the opinion of this critic, were it more carefully constructed.
+In summation, some light proofreading and editing would serve my colleague well in his blogging endeavors, for, despite the clear fact that his chosen medium is in this case inherently forgiving of typographical and other errors occurring naturally during spontaneous composition, this post suffers from appearing too off-the-cuff, and would be better received, in the opinion of this critic, were it more carefully constructed.

-United States President Barack Obama spoke yesterday in Oslo at the ceremony at which he was presented the Nobel Peace Prize.
+United States President Barack Obama spokeyesterday in Oslo at the ceremony at which he was presented the Nobel Peace Prize.
 With what must come to be called characteristic class, he referenced deftly the ugly actions of recent America, while pointing out that which continues to be justifiable.
 He challenged the nations of the Earth to stand up to injustice, and to hold violators of what we all recognize to be human rights accountable.
 He called for citizens of the world to band together in enlightened self-interest to help secure a better future for our progeny.

 He called for clarity regarding use of force, reminded his audience that violence has been a fact since the dawn of man, putting things into perspective, context.
 The faces of many in the audience echoed my own at moments when I feared the President may have misstepped.
 There were members of the audience whose egos were not broken, who were not sold on the ideas presented.
 I hope that some of these people will see footage of themselves and be compelled to examine themselves and their beliefs.
 I do not claim that they are mistaken, only that, by the looks of their eyes, they may do well to spend some hours in quiet reflection.